Privacy Policy & FERPA Compliance Statement

 1. Purpose and Scope

-This application is a specialized educational tool designed to facilitate group formation and
+This application is a specialized educational tool developed and administered solely by the

-peer-review workflows.
-This policy outlines how student data is handled in compliance with the
+tracking, and peer-review workflows.
+This policy outlines how student data is handled in

-Family Educational Rights and Privacy Act (FERPA) and university data
+compliance with the Family Educational Rights and Privacy Act (FERPA) and

 Access Restriction: Only students enrolled in Professor Rosario's courses have